 QTC’s human resource management and corporate governance policies and practices ensure that QTC:

-- acts ethically with regard to its Code of Conduct and within appropriate law, policy and convention, and
+- acts ethically with regard to the conduct of its business activities and within appropriate law, policy and convention, and

 - addresses the systems and processes necessary for the proper direction and management of its business and affairs.

 - observing high standards of integrity and fair-dealing in the conduct of its business, and

 - acting with due care, diligence and skill.